Cascading Losses in Reinsurance Networks: Real World Implications of the Network Model

-Importantly, in the real world, we have high uncertainty about the network structure and contract parameters.
-In the extreme, we have previously mentioned that the parameters of some real industry contracts are not even agreed upon beforehand.
-Instead, the `contract' is really just an agreement to in the future agree on a contract, and so the parties of the contract don't even know the actual terms of the contract.
-As a result of this uncertainty, we also have high uncertainty about which problematic structures emerge.
+\paragraph{Incomplete network information.} In a real setting, small groups of firms have incomplete information about the global network structure.
+They face intrinsic uncertainty of global contract parties and parameters.
+Indeed, in many cases, the network is unable to be fully observed in principle, even by regulators or the industry as a whole.
+We have previously mentioned that the parameters of some real industry contracts are not even agreed upon beforehand.
+Instead, the `contract' is really just an agreement to in the future agree on a contract, and so the parties of the contract do not even know the actual terms of the contract.

+\paragraph{Difficulties in measuring risks.} As a result of this uncertainty, there is also high uncertainty about which dangerous structures can emerge.
 For example, it is difficult to determine if, by taking a given contract position, a firm exposes itself to being a damping node.
-Small groups of firms have incomplete information about the global network structure.
-They face intrinsic uncertainty of global contract parameters and, therefore, their extreme bearing of reinsurance losses. \footnote{In the unlikely event that nodes have complete information about the network, identifying problematic structures would remain difficult from an algorithmic perspective, as we discussed in the previous sections.
+Thus firms face high uncertainty about their extreme bearing of reinsurance losses.\footnote{In the unlikely event that nodes have complete information about the network, identifying problematic structures would remain difficult from an algorithmic perspective, as we discussed in the previous sections.
 As we also noted, we can determine whether a 100\% cycle occurs in a given network using the spectral radius, but this criterion is in general not guaranteed to work for relaxed cycles.}

-Finally, it is important to note that even small perturbations in the network parameters can lead to large differences in losses and where extreme losses are borne.
+Additionally, even small perturbations in the network parameters can lead to large differences in losses and where extreme losses are borne, presenting additional complexities to risk management.
 To illustrate this, consider again the example in Figure~\ref{fig:spiral}.
 Small changes to the contract caps (e.g., switching which contract has a cap of 10 vs. 11) affect which edge cap is met and, in turn, who bears all excess loss.
-In the real world, uncertainty around network parameters is likely to be non-small, which only exacerbates the problem.
+In the real world, uncertainty around network parameters is likely to be large, which only exacerbates the problem.
 We demonstrate this high sensitivity to parameters using real network data in the next section.